7000012 - Writing Short Stories

 - Give and receive effective writing feedback

-- What a Story Needs
+- Current Trends and What Makes a Short Story

-- Point of View, Character and Voice
+- Point of View and Psychic Distance

-- Publishing Short Stories in Canada
+- Publishing Short Stories

 Additional RequirementsThere are no prerequisites for this course.
 You may take this as an individual course or choose to complete the Creative Writing Certificate.